kubedzero/reddit-search-and-email/README.md

   * Finally, enabling the Python 3 installalation via adding it to the `PATH` can be done by launching an SCL shell with `scl enable rh-python36 bash`.
   * I also added `scl enable rh-python36 bash` to the `~/.bash_profile` configuration file on the last line, after the `PATH` is set
   * [Here](https://phoenixnap.com/kb/how-to-install-python-3-centos-7) is a more comprehensive guide on how to do it
+* CentOS 8
+ * The default repositories installed seem to have Python.
+I ran `dnf install python38` after trying to run it for generic python and seeing `There are following alternatives for "python": python2, python36, python38`

 After setup, running `which python3` should return a valid executable